Current Year Faculty Grants

 The Sponsored Research Office posts current year grant awards to the MiddPoints blog.
 Below is a collection of links to current year faculty grant blog posts.
 To view faculty grants from prior academic years, please visit the Grants and Sponsored Research office's faculty grant page here.

 Recent Faculty Grants

 Middlebury College is one of the baccalaureate partner institutions participating in a major grant from the National Institutes of Health to the University of Vermont.
-This grant continues the Vermont Genetics Network support that has been a significant source of funding for faculty and student research in the past decade.
-This year, Mark Spritzer (Biology) received support for ongoing research related to adult neurogenesis (title: Effects of Social Interactions on Hippocampal Neurogenesis in Adult Male Rats).
-The grant provides funding for summer effort in 2013 and includes a stipend for one undergraduate student; another of his students will receive a stipend through a separate VGN grant.
+This grant continues the Vermont Genetics Network support that has been an important source of funding for faculty and student research during the past decade.
+The following faculty members received individual grants from this program to support their research this year:

 Glen Ernstrom (Biology & Neuroscience) Project grant for work on Genetic Analysis of Neurotransmitter Release in C. Elegans.
 The grant provides funding for summer and academic-year effort from June 2014-May 2015 and includes summer stipends for two undergraduate summer research students.

 Clarissa Parker (Psychology & Neuroscience) Pilot support for a new project titled Genome-wide Association for Ethanol Sensitivity in the DO Mouse Population.
 The grant provides funding for 2014 summer effort and travel to present a paper at a conference in Uppsala, Sweden.
 Clarissa also applied for and was awarded funds to support an undergraduate summer research student.